Finally, I was on my way.

 The view out from their window.
 Pere Lachaise cemetery in the background.

-Later in the evening, I walked to Lise’s job once she finished for the day, she works for a firm called “One Fine Stay”.
-Nice facilities off a busy road around a courtyard.
+Later in the evening, I walked to Lise’s workplace once she finished for the day, she works for an upmarket vacation home rental firm called “One Fine Stay”.
+Nice facilities, off a busy road and around a Parisian courtyard.

-The wine-bar was just one short street off the Bastille and very close to restaurant Bofinger where Good Mrs and I went for dinner with Lise and Greg in 2013.
+The wine-bar was just one short street off the Bastille and very close to restaurant Bofinger where Good Mrs and I went for dinner with Lise and Greg during our last Parisian visit in 2013.
 Here is Lise outside that restaurant.

 And as time is approaching midnight, it is finally good night from me after a very very long day.